As local DC tour guides who offer budget-friendly walking tours, we know a thing or two about visiting DC on a budget.

 So, check the group out when you are finished reading this post.

 HOW TO FIND CHEAP ACCOMMODATION IN DC

-Generally speaking, the most popular place to look for affordable hotels is just across the river in Virginia (Rosslyn, Pentagon City, and Crystal City).
+Generally speaking, the most popular destination for affordable hotels is just across the river in Virginia (Rosslyn, Pentagon City, and Crystal City).

-Look into hostels and bed and breakfasts as well.
+Look into hostels and bed and breakfasts for an affordable price and comfort.